 Thanks to longer daylight hours, a spring visit to Banff National Park means you can spend more time skiing.
 Extended ski hours mean some chairlifts at SkiBig3 resorts remain open until 4:30pm, giving you more time to enjoy the mountains.
 During springtime, there’s also no need to head straight indoors once your ski day has ended.
 If you’re feeling extra energetic after hitting the slopes, keep the adrenaline going into the evening.
 Take up a summer-focused challenge offered at lower elevations, such as:

 8. Send off the season in style

-At The Lake Louise Ski Resort, don’t miss closing weekend celebrations (May 6-7, 2017).
+Ski season doesn’t end quietly in Banff and Lake Louise – it goes out with a bang!
+At The Lake Louise Ski Resort, don’t miss Mount Slushmore (April 29) and closing weekend celebrations (May 7, 2023).
 Hit your favourite runs in amazing spring conditions, then head to Kokanee Kabin for live music, good food and drink, and an atmosphere to remember.

 Our friendly Reservations Team is always happy to share their local knowledge and experience to help you find the best vacation package for your style and budget.
-You can reach them via Live Chat (scroll up for the Live Chat link at the top of our website), or by calling 1-844-762-7190.
+You can reach them via Live Chat (scroll up for the Live Chat link at the top of our website), or by calling 1-844-754-2443.